deriveitCreator/deriveit/README.md

 ## Updates

+<b>update 1.2:</b> made minor format changes to multiple files

-update 1.1: the core component of the website is done.
+<b>update 1.1:</b> the core component of the website is done.
 All article-specific functionality will be implemented later.